Jake Fraley Preview, Player Props: Reds vs. Mariners

-On Monday, Jake Fraley (.567 slugging percentage in past 10 games, including one home run) and the Cincinnati Reds face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
-First pitch is at 4:10 PM ET.
+On Tuesday, Jake Fraley (batting .321 in his past 10 games) and the Cincinnati Reds play the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Cubs.
+He had a hitless performance in his last game (0-for-2) against the Mariners.

 Jake Fraley Game Info & Props vs. the Mariners